Shraddhatripathi23/Flight-Price-Prediction-internship/README.md

 This is a Flask web app which predicts fare of Flight ticket.

 ## Motivation
-What to do when you are at home due to this pandemic situation?
-I started to learn Machine Learning model to get most out of it.
-I came to know mathematics behind all supervised models.
-Finally it is important to work on application (real world application) to actually make a difference.
+Anyone who has booked a flight ticket knows how unexpectedly the prices vary.So, if we could inform the travellers with the optimal time to buy their flight tickets based on the historic data and also show them various trends in the airline industry we could help them save money on their travels.
+This would be a practical implementation of a data analysis, statistics and machine learning techniques to solve a daily problem faced by traveller.

 ## Installation
 The Code is written in Python 3.6.10.
-If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
 ```bash
 pip install -r requirements.txt
 ```